 Pick 75 (3rd Rd. #11) – 215 points

 Dropping down to pick 44 is a risk because the Packers could miss out on the one impact player they might be targeting in the first round.
 However, this trade would allow Green Bay to pick four times in the first 93 picks.
 In a draft with this much depth, it would allow the Packers to fill several needs.

 The 2017 Draft is one of the deepest drafts in recent history, and the deepest position groups are areas the Packers need help in.
 Adding selections would allow the Packers to address many of their weaknesses this offseason.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig